-This page presents research on robot learning from the Learning and Interaction Group, Department of Advanced Robotics, Italian Institute of Technology (IIT), and from the Learning Algorithms and Systems Laboratory (LASA), Ecole Polytechnique Federale de Lausanne (EPFL).
+This page presents my research on robot learning, conducted at the Idiap Research Institute, at the Learning and Interaction Lab, Department of Advanced Robotics, Italian Institute of Technology (IIT), and at the Learning Algorithms and Systems Laboratory (LASA), Ecole Polytechnique Federale de Lausanne (EPFL).

 Last update: 07/11/2011, Sylvain Calinon

 While accuracy and speed have for a long time been top of the agenda for robot design and control, the development of new actuators and control architectures is now bringing a new focus on passive and active compliance, energy optimization, human-robot collaboration, easy-to-use interfaces and safety.

 The machine learning tools that have been developed for precise reproduction of reference trajectories need to be re-thought and adapted to these new challenges.
 For planning, storing, controlling, predicting or re-using motion data, the encoding of a robot skill goes beyond its representation as a single reference trajectory that needs to be tracked or set of points that needs to be reached.
 Instead, other sources of information need to be considered, such as the local variation and correlation in the movement.
 Also, most of the machine learning tools developed so far are decomposed into an offline model estimation phase and a retrieval/regression phase.
 Instead, learning in compliant robots should view demonstration and reproduction as an interlaced process that can combine both imitation and reinforcement learning strategies to incrementally refine the task.